IainDK/CV/README.md

 I'm a Junior Full-Stack Developer who previously worked as an Insurance Broker.
 I recently graduated from Makers Academy, where I learned how to write clean, test-driven code that follows SOLID principles.

 Now seeking employment, I'm looking for a role in an agile environment that will allow me to further develop the skills I acquired while studying at Makers.
 I consider myself to be tech agnostic; capable of picking up new languages in a short period of time.
-As such, I would be happy in a role that either takes advantage of the technologies I am already comfortable with - i.e. Ruby and JavaScript - or grants me the opportunity to learn a brand new language and stack.
+I would be happy in a role that either takes advantage of the technologies I am already comfortable with - i.e. Ruby and JavaScript - or grants me the opportunity to learn a brand new language and stack.

 ## Projects